Proven Techniques for Overcoming Worry: How to Stop the Noise

 “What is the most unpleasant part of this worst-case scenario?”

-(For this example, our imagined worst-case scenario – crashing – has proven to be extremely unlikely to happen.
+(For this example, our imagined worst-case scenario – crashing – has proven extremely unlikely.
 In that case, what is a more realistic worst-case scenario?)

 What is the worst that can happen?